 Agricultural Literacy Curriculum Matrix

-Students will explore life science concepts by observing a potato grow with and without soil.
-They will further learn about geography and world cultures by charting potato geography on a world map and holding a potato dress up contest.
+Students observe a potato grow with and without soil, chart potato geography on a world map, and hold a potato dress up contest.

 Activity 1: Potato Life Science

 - Preferably an early-maturing variety like Yukon Gold

 - Large pot

 - Any container that is at least 12” deep and 12” wide with drainage holes will work